-Janet Kasnett Manuta is a local artist and art educator in West Seattle.
-I have been teaching art for over 40 years, first in the Washington, D.C. area, and then in Upstate New York.
-Since relocating to Seattle nearly 5 years ago, I have been teaching art at the Hope Lutheran School and exploring the Pacific Northwest.
+Janet Kasnett Manuta is a local artist and art educator in southeastern Arizona.
+I have been teaching art for over 40 years, first in the Washington, D.C. area, then in Upstate New York, and most recently in Seattle.
+We relocated to Sunsites, AZ in October 2020.

 I express my love of the outdoors with hand-painted cut paper collages, inspired by the artist, Henri Matisse.
 I work to create an energetic balance of positive and negative space with organic shapes derived from nature.
 My intention is for each piece to evoke a feeling of rhythm and balance where patterns of color and shapes invite the viewer to experience a personal connection.
-I have recently been experimenting with tea leaf stained papers in my series of teapots and tea cups.
+For example, I have experimented with tea leaf stained papers in my series of teapots and tea cups.
+Most recently, the light and shadows of the Cochise Stronghold have engaged me in new directions.

-Here’s a link to an article about my art education program at Hope Lutheran School: https://hls.hopeseattle.org/think-outside-the-box-with-art/
+Here’s a link to an article about my art education program at Hope Lutheran School in Seattle: https://hls.hopeseattle.org/think-outside-the-box-with-art/

 I also created the illustrations for the book This Is What’s Up, Doc — The Unauthorized Biography of Bugs Bunny.